-Age: 65 or more before 2014, 66 in 2014 and 2015, 66 years and 2 months in 2016.
+Age: (The same as the legal age of retirement) 66 in 2014 and 2015, 66 years and 2 months in 2016, 66 years and three months in 2017.

-- a) single recipient: annual gross income up to €4,909 (in 2013); - b) couple: annual gross income up to 1.75€4,909 (in 2013); however, the single recipient means test must also be met: if one of the spouses/partners has an annual gross income exceeding €4,909, he/she will not be eligible.
+- a) single recipient: annual gross income up to reference value (see table 2.15); - b) couple: annual gross income up to 1.75reference value; however, the single recipient means test must also be met: if one of the spouses/partners has an annual gross income exceeding the reference value, he/she will not be eligible.

-Table 2.13 Solidarity supplement for the elderly: reference values, 2013-2016 (annual, in €)
+Table 2.15 Solidarity supplement for the elderly: reference values, 2014-2017 (annual, in €)

-2013-2015 2016
+2014-2015 2016 2017

 Jan-Mar Since Apr

-Single 4,909.00 5,022.00 5,059.00
+Single 4,909.00 5,022.00 5,059.00 5,084.30

-Couple (1.75xsingle) 8,590.75 8,788.50 8,853.25
+Couple (1.75xsingle) 8,590.75 8,788.50 8,853.25 8,897.53

-The income of both elements of the family unit (Y1 and Y2 in the formulae in Table 2.18 below) include a wide range of income variables in EUROMOD, as listed in Table 2.14 below, although some types of income are impossible or difficult to simulate.
+The income of both elements of the family unit (Y1 and Y2 in the formulae in Table 2.20 below) include a wide range of income variables in EUROMOD, as listed in Table 2.14 below, although some types of income are impossible or difficult to simulate.

-Table 2.14 Solidarity supplement for the elderly assessed income
+Table 2.16 Solidarity supplement for the elderly assessed income

 Variable Label Remarks

 yem INCOME: Employment

 yse INCOME: Self employment Only 65% of the amount

-hungt s BENEFIT/PENSION: Unemployment
+hungt a BENEFIT/PENSION: Unemployment

 bunct_s insurance

 bunne s BENEFIT/PENSION: Unemployment:

-contributory
+buillic_s contributory

 poact_s BENEFIT/PENSION: Old age: contributory

 poanc_s BENEFIT/PENSION: Old age: non-

 poanc_s contributory : simulated

 psu BENEFIT/PENSION: Survivors

 pdi BENEFIT/PENSION: Disability

 bed BENEFIT/PENSION: Education

-урр INCOME: Private pension
+ypp INCOME: Private pension

 ypr INCOME: Property

 bsaot Social assistance other

 bho BENEFIT/PENSION: Housing benefit

 yiy INCOME: Investment

 yot INCOME: Other

 ypt INCOME: Private transfers

 - Family solidarity (see below) Not fully simulated.

 Institution attendance Annual subsidy paid by Social Security to social

 institution attendance institutions.
 Impossible to simulate.

 5% of the value of financial assets (when this

 value is higher than the investment income

 - Income imputation from wealth declared) and 5% of real estate (when this value is

 higher than the property income declared).

 Impossible to simulate.